Sup2point0/skyscraping/articles/walkthrough/primer.md

 [ 3d ]

 What the clues along the outside tell you are how many skyscrapers you can ‘see’ by looking along that row or column.
-Imagine yourself looking down that lane – shorter skyscrapers would be obscured by taller ones in front of them.
+Imagine yourself standing on the clue and looking down that lane – shorter skyscrapers would be obscured by taller ones in front of them.

 [ line ]